ashisha/shuttle/README.md

 ===================
 * Shuttle needs no configuration to run as such
 * All the hosts listed in your *~/.ssh/config* will be automatically picked by Shuttle
-* To prettify, create groups of your hosts by adding comments to your ssh config file as:
+* To prettify, **create groups** of your hosts by adding comments to your ssh config file as:
       ```#Shuttle Group <group>/<host description>```
+* You can also ignore certain Host entries so as they do not appear in the Shuttle by adding an ignore comment as:
+      ```#Shuttle Ignore```
 * An example ssh config file may look like:

 ```Shell